Enterprise Square (10230 Jasper Avenue) is open to the public daily from 6:30 am to 9:00 pm.

 A security station is located on the main floor and is always staffed.
-Access to the third floor is by elevator only and is controlled by card access before 8:00 am and after 4:30 pm.
-You will be issued an access card that will allow: access after 4:30 pm, access to washrooms, and access to the classroom area (3-282 to 3-295).
+Access to the third floor is by elevator only and is controlled by card access.
+You will be issued an access card that will allow: access to the 3rd floor, access to washrooms, and access to the classroom areas.
 You may access these spaces as you wish but cannot leave doors propped open as this could result in unauthorized access.

 You are responsible for the use of the access card as outlined above and may not loan or give your card to anyone else for any purpose.
 Cards should be returned to the front office once you have completed your degree requirements, or if you take a leave from your studies.
 If you lose your card, you must report this to Tanola Colquhoun, Front Office Coordinator, 780-492-3888, as soon as possible.
 A replacement fee of $10 may be charged for lost/unreturned cards.
 All faculty space and access is for student purposes only, unless permission for other purposes is provided.